WW2 ARP (Air Raid Precautions) & CD (Civil Defence) Buttons

 and the London-based manufacturers of:

-Firmin's buttons appear to be of a higher quality metal and also maintain a higher sheen than the other manufacturers.
-Quite a number of ARP buttons do not have any maker's marks.
-ARP buttons are known to have been sewn onto some greatcoats as well. |
+Firmin's buttons (with the concave rear) were made of higher-quality materials and maintain a much higher sheen than the other manufacturers.
+Quite a number of ARP buttons do not have any maker's marks. |

 Metal and Black Plastic CD (Civil Defence) Buttons

 On the women's Pattern 71 serge tunic the front closure was fitted with 25mm metal CD and King's crown buttons.
-The pockets and epaulettes were fitted with smaller 19mm metal buttons of the same design.
+The pockets and epaulettes were fitted with smaller 18mm metal buttons of the same design.
 Later in the war the metal buttons were replaced with black plastic, again featuring the CD letters and King's crown.
 The exact date when the plastic buttons were introduced is currently unknown (the earliest dated tunic with black buttons is currently 1944).